Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your doctor may have you take corticosteroids.
+Your healthcare provider may advise you to take corticosteroids.
 These help to calm inflammation in your body.
 This can make your symptoms better quickly.
-You may take corticosteroids as a pill, or liquid by mouth.
-In some cases, they may be given through an IV or put into yourrectum.
-You take them for a short period of time, such as for several weeks.
+You may take corticosteroids as a pill or liquid by mouth.
+In some cases, they may be given through an IV.
+Or they may be given rectally as either a suppository or an enema.
+You take them for a short time, usually not longer than 8 to 12 weeks.
 You do not take them when you are in remission.
-Remission is a long period of time with no symptoms.
+Remission is a long period with no symptoms.

 If used for a long time, side effects may include: